 - It improves the animal health and wellness.

-Vitamin D3 is extremely important in laying hens farming, especially close to peak periods in high-productivity ones.
-Vitamin D3 deficiency, even for a short period of time, can lead to potentially serious issues for the animal.
+Vitamin D3 is of vital importance in laying hens farming, especially in high-productivity ones close to peak periods.
+A possible Vitamin D3 deficiency, even for a short period of time, can lead to potentially serious problems for the animal.

 - Rickets and bone mineralization deficiency,

-- Growth reduction and decrease of feed conversion rate,
+- Growth depression and low feed conversion rate,

 - Decrease of egg production,